• Home

 What is Myofunctional Therapy

-Common reasons to seek therapy are:
+What are the common reasons to seek myofunctional therapy are:

 • Therapy following a release of tethered tissues (tongue or lip tie)